mackeprm/edaid/README.md

     python3 -m venv fbsenv

-import the requirements:
+load the virtual env and then import the requirements:

     pip install -r requirements.txt

-and then run the project with
+Run the project with:

     fbs run